-The BScTourism Management degree at Aberystwyth combines the in-depth study of the UK and international tourism industry with the development of core business skills to equip you for the dynamic world of tourism.
-As a popular tourist destination itself, Aberystwyth offers an invaluable opportunity to study seaside and rural tourism at first-hand and within the wider national and international context.
+The BSc Tourism Management degree combines the in-depth study of domestic and international tourism sector with the development of core business skills to equip you for the dynamic and exciting industry.
+As a popular tourist destination itself, Aberystwyth offers an invaluable opportunity to study seaside and rural tourism, first-hand, and within the wider national and international context.

 Why study Tourism Management at Aberystwyth?

-Students at the Aberystwyth University School of Management and Business are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.
+Students at the Aberystwyth Business School are taught by lecturers and other teaching staff who are active researchers and expert practitioners in their chosen subject area.